medusa-project/kumquat/README.md

       is also required
 * [Cantaloupe](https://medusa-project.github.io/cantaloupe/) 3.3+
     * [Kakadu](http://kakadusoftware.com/downloads/) or
-      [OpenJPEG](http://www.openjpeg.org) will also be required.
+      [OpenJPEG](http://www.openjpeg.org) (2.2.0 or later) will also be required.
-    * (Any other IIIF Image API 2.1 server should mostly work, but Cantaloupe provides some bonus features like PDF thumbnails, video stills, remote cache management, and compatibility with some less common image formats found in Medusa.)
+    * Other IIIF Image API 2.1 servers should generally work, but Cantaloupe provides some bonus features like PDF & video thumbnails, remote cache management, and compatibility with some less-common image formats found in Medusa.
 * exiv2
 * ffmpeg